 If you have the time and resources, there are ways to make fake teeth at home.
 The good news is that you do not need to spend a lot of money to get results.

 Here is a look at five of the best cheap fake teeth products available online:

 Imako Cosmetic Teeth Cover.
 Natural Coloring, Small – 1 Pack, Uppers Only

 This is essentially a cover for your upper teeth but it does a great job of hiding missing teeth, crooked teeth, stained and broken teeth.
 It can sit over crowns, bondings, partials, and veneers.

 They fit securely over your top row of teeth and include a fitting material to assist with the final fit.

-For more information about Imako Cosmetic Teeth Cover, click here, as well as checking out the video below….
+For more information about Imako Cosmetic Teeth Cover, click here, as well as check out the video below…